Articles

 Sign a data processing agreement

-Similar to the EU GDPR, Iowa's law has the data controller-data processor concept and it requires these two parties to sign a data processing agreement.
-This agreement should address how the instructions of a data controller are handled and other elements such as data retention and the purpose of data processing.
+This agreement should outline how the instructions of a data controller are handled, as well as other key elements such as data retention and the purpose of data processing.

 For instance, when you use Google Analytics on your website, Google Analytics is your data processor.
-In fact, Google Analytics even has a data processing agreement it signs with its customers.
+In fact, Google Analytics even has a data processing agreement that it signs with its customers.

 What are the penalties for non-compliance with the Iowa data privacy law?